Mikepag/Arduino-Unity3D/README.md

 ## compassRotation.cs
 **--> C Sharp script attached to a cylinder named "Compass" in Unity.**
-* C# scrips created to rotate the new game object "Compass"
+* **It is used to rotate the game object "Compass"**
-* Similar to cubeRotate.cs but in this there is extra functionality:
+* Similar to cubeRotate.cs but in this there is extra functionality.
-  * Compass angle is printed on screen.
+* It gets the value of variables resBtnClicked, unfinCD and didCntdown from the restart.cs and timer.cs scripts.
+* If the restart button gets clicked:
+  * Compass gets rotated to a random angle.
+* For as long as the the goal is not reached yet, the countdown is not currently taking place and a countdown already took place in the current round:
+  * The RotateObject() coroutine is called to rotate the compass.
-  * After the compass has stopped rotating, I check whether its angle is between 95° and 105°.
+* After the compass has stopped rotating, I check whether its angle is between 175° and 185°.
   If it is:
-    * Compass angle text becomes green.
+  * The goal has been successfully reached (for this round).
   * Compass stops rotating for recognised gestures.

 ## timer.cs
 **--> C Sharp script attached to a cylinder named "Compass" in Unity.**
-* Prints a stopwatch on the screen.
+* **It is used to print a stopwatch on the screen.**
-* Time starts when player presses Play button.
 * Time is updated once per frame.
 * Format is 00:00:00 (Minutes : Seconds : Miliseconds).
-* It gets the value of variable stopRotating from the compassRotation.cs script.
+* It gets the value of variables goalReached, resBtnClicked and roundNum from the compassRotation.cs and restart.cs scripts.
-* If stopRotating's value is equal to 1:
+* If the goal has been reached and the restart button has not been clicked yet:
   * Time stops counting.
-  * Time text becomes red.
+  * Timer text becomes red.
+  * Time is printed to Times.txt.
+* If the restart button gets clicked:
+  * Timer text becomes black again.
+  * The countdown starts.
+* When the countdown ends, the timer (stopwatch) starts.

+## restart.cs
+**--> C Sharp script attached to a cylinder named "Compass" in Unity.**
+* **It is used to control the restart button and print the current round's number on the screen.**
+* It gets the value of variable goalReached from the compassRotation.cs script.
+* If the goal has been reached:
+  * The restart button becomes visible.
+  * Round text becomes green.
+* If the restart button gets clicked:
+  * The restart button becomes non-visible.
+  * Τhe next round starts.
+  * If it gets clicked in the final round, the application shuts down.